2026 Sermon Devotionals

 Reflection questions:

-- What would it look like for my faith to visibly glorify God?
+• What would it look like for my daily decisions to reflect that I belong to Him?